jusito/docker-ftb-alpine/README.md

 * [MOTD colors](https://www.minecraftforum.net/forums/support/server-support-and/1940468-how-to-add-colour-to-your-server-motd)
 * [Whitelist usage ingame](https://minecraft.gamepedia.com/Commands/whitelist)
 * [Op usage ingame](https://minecraft.gamepedia.com/Commands/op)

+### Resources needed / Problem resolve
+4GB RAM and 4 CPUs with lower priority should be enough on a small server.
+In general you should set a container limit for CPU / RAM. `--memory="4096m" --cpu-shares=1024 --cpus=4 --blkio-weight 125` If you use this, with the help of OpenJDK you can replace options like `-Xmx4G -XX:ParallelGCThreads=5 -XX:MinHeapFreeRatio=5 -XX:MaxHeapFreeRatio=10` with `-XX:+UnlockExperimentalVMOptions -XX:+UseCGroupMemoryLimitForHeap` [OpenJDK Make JVM respect CPU and RAM limits](https://hub.docker.com/_/openjdk) OpenJDK will then make optimal use of the resources.

+To understand whats wrong with your performance, you should know that the Garbage Collector (GC) in Java 8 stops everything if working.
+Thats because the default GC is for throughput not low latency, the default one in Java 8 is using only one thread for this.
+For example if you see lags ingame, like Mobs stopping for a second and are instant at your location, your problem is the GC.
+[Java Low Latency](https://themindstorms.wordpress.com/2009/01/21/advanced-jvm-tuning-for-low-pause/) If the lag occures like every second, you need more RAM `-Xms -Xmx`.
+If the lag isn't every second but very long, you want better multithreading for GC `-XX:+UseParNewGC` (FTB recommends this) or `-XX:+UseG1GC` (Oracle recommends this [Oracle](https://docs.oracle.com/cd/E40972_01/doc.70/e40973/cnf_jvmgc.htm#autoId2)).
+This is basic stuff ofc there is a lot more, just search for "jvm low latency".

 ## Is this working?
 The label at the top of this document updates every week.
 If you want to test it on your own: